If you’ve experienced a backup, you know it can be a shocking ordeal: water suddenly gushing from a floor drain, toilet, or other basement plumbing.

 Downspout modifications may also be needed if the water from your roof’s gutter is flowing through your sewer pipe—see the “Main House Drain” (labeled “I”)—and backing up into your home instead of going out to the sewer.
 In this case, we’ll help you direct that water to a green area like a lawn or somewhere that it can drain without causing issues.

-PWD's Basement Protection Program can pay for either (or both) of these plumbing improvements for residents who qualify!
+Our Basement Backup Protection Program can pay for either (or both) of these plumbing improvements for residents who qualify!

 - Your property’s water bill must be current.
 If you are behind on your bill, you can still qualify by paying in full or entering a payment agreement.
 Any previous violations issued by PWD or other City agencies must be addressed prior to participating.